Tercon Contractors Ltd. v. British Columbia (Transportation and Highways)

 Tercon Contractors Ltd. v.
 British Columbia (Transportation and Highways) is a British Columbia legal case which was resolved in the Supreme Court of Canada in 2010 on a majority decision, both the majority and the dissenting Justices agreeing that the legal doctrine of fundamental breach should be "laid to rest", or "donner le coup de grâce" in the French report, in respect of the enforceability of exclusion clauses.
 The judges were divided five:four in regard to the applicability of their ruling to the facts of this particular case.

-The facts in this case were that in 2000, British Columbia (Transportation and Highways) invited expressions of interest in a construction contract for a road from Ging̱olx to Lax̱g̱altsʼap, which are 30 km apart in the Naas Valley in northern British Columbia.
+The facts in this case were that in 2000, British Columbia (Transportation and Highways) invited expressions of interest in a construction contract for a road from Ging̱olx to Lax̱g̱altsʼap, which are 30 km apart in the Nass River valley in northern British Columbia.
 Six teams expressed interest, and all six were selected and invited to tender.
 Under the terms of the invitation, only the six groups who expressed interest were eligible to submit a tender.
 However, Brentwood Enterprises Ltd., who had expressed interest, joined with another business, Emil Anderson Construction (EAC) to submit a bid.
 When Brentwood with EAC was selected as the successful bidder, Tercon challenged the decision.
 At the initial trial, the judge found that Brentwood/EAC's bid was substantially a joint venture from an ineligible bidder, and awarded damages of $3,293,998 to Tercon.
 The British Columbia Court of Appeal decided "it was unnecessary to address this issue".